patricklafrance/wmfnext-shell/README.md

 > It's only problematic with remote modules registered at runtime.
 When strictly using modules registered at build time, it's not an issue and you don't need to add the following code.

-To help with that, the shell provide a `useIsReady()` hook.
-The `useIsReady()` hook will take care of re-rerendering the app once the remote modules registration is completed.
-The function will also return the registration status.
+To help with that, the shell provide a `useAreRemotesReady()` hook.
+The `useAreRemotesReady()` hook will take care of re-rerendering the app once the remote modules registration is completed.
+The function will also return a boolean indicating if the remotes are ready.
 This is is quite useful as you probably don't want to show a blank page to your users while the remote modules are registering.

-👉 First, update the host application `<App />` by adding the `useIsReady()` hook.
+👉 First, update the host application `<App />` by adding the `useAreRemotesReady()` hook.
 Then, add code to display a loading message while the remote modules register.

 ```tsx
 // host - App.tsx